 Bonus Tip - Text should only appear against solid colors; otherwise, your audience will have difficulty figuring out what is written.

 10. Be trendy in design.

-When designing email graphics, make sure to follow the latest design trends.
+When designing email graphics, make sure to incorporate email design trends and use credible image editors.
 By keeping up with what’s happening today, you have a greater chance of resonating with your audience.
 It also gives the impression that you put extra effort into designing your email graphics.
 However, ensure that the design trend you follow is consistent with your brand personality.

 Editorial-worthy emails are extremely popular these days, and The Sunday Collective gets it right through its choice of graphics.